mjschultz/django-tastefulpy/docs/tutorial.rst

             return super(Entry, self).save(*args, **kwargs)

-With that, we'll move on to installing and configuring Tastypie.
+With that, we'll move on to installing and configuring Tastefulpy.

 Installation
 ============

-Installing Tastypie is as simple as checking out the source and adding it to your project or ``PYTHONPATH``.
+Installing Tastefulpy is as simple as checking out the source and adding it to your project or ``PYTHONPATH``.

   1. Download the dependencies: